suncoast-devs/handbook/lessons/react-intro/index.md

 tell we mean the `jsx` version.
 If there were multiple files with the same extension we'd have to be more clear.

-Finally we can add this element to our `render()` method.
+Finally, we can add this element to our `render()` method.
 Let's insert it right inside the `<main>`

 ```html